kentoverse/emotional-AI/README.md

 - **Understanding the influences of these interactions (Negative, Positive, Balanced)**
 - **Reflecting on past experiences, forecasting future outcomes, and maintaining present awareness**

-The premise aligns with your goal to create an introspective guide and incorporate Emotional AI to support users in understanding and improving their connections.
+The book premise also aligns with our goal to create an introspective guide and incorporate Emotional AI to support users in understanding and improving their connections.

 ## Project Structure